CERIT-SC/echo2/README.md

   makefile in the future).
 The script will compile Echo and save it to `Build` folder.
-- Alternatively, you can do manual compilation – go to `Echo` folder where are the source files and run this command:
+- Alternatively, you can do manual compilation – go to `Echo` folder where are the source files, and run this command:
   `g++ -std=c++11 -pthread -O3 -m64 *.cpp -o Echo`

 The best runtime is achieved by compiling with O3 optimization.